 How to choose a Master’s degree and improve your chances at having an awesome career

 Your Bachelor’s degree is almost in the pocket.
 What’s next?
 Continuing your studies with a Master's degree is a smart investment in your future.
-To help you and your fellow second and third-year Bachelor’s degree students, we will be organizing the MASTERS OF IMPACT WEEKS from 12-23 February 2018.
+To help you and your fellow second and third-year Bachelor’s degree students, we will be organizing the MASTERS OF IMPACT WEEKS from 12-23 February 2018 (new date for next academic year to be announced).
 During this event:

 - You will discover which of our inspiring Master’s programmes suits you best.

 - You will get more in-depth information about our Master’s programmes and the various specializations.

 - You can talk to teachers, current master’s students and alumni about career prospects.